 So, naturally, I was fascinated by this animal and made it my mission to search for one.
 This would involve spending a day hiking through the various walking trails in the Daintree Rainforest about 2 hours North of Cairns.
 We knew that going on a tour would limit our chances of seeing this elusive creature so we made up our minds to rent a car and make our own adventure for the day.

-Cyclone Ita had hit the area a few weeks before we arrived leaving most of the Daintree Rainforest under water.
-This made for some interesting hikes that day as we would start down the trails only to come to road blocks.
-Instead of turning around, the boys, yes I was outnumbered!, decided to make detours which sent us off into the rainforest.
+Cyclone Ita had hit the area a few weeks before we arrived leaving most of the Daintree Rainforest underwater.
+This made for some interesting hikes that day as we would start down the trails only to come to roadblocks.
+Instead of turning around, the boys decided to make detours that sent us off into the rainforest.
 I tend to be quite nervous about stuff like this, I don’t like snakes and I really don’t want to end up lost.

 So wandering off the path, in the middle of a rainforest, wasn’t my idea of a good time.
 On the second hiking path we stopped at, there was an option to take a longer hike so we followed the boardwalk towards that path.
 Part of the way on the trail, the boardwalk just ended.
 We knew we had read the map correctly, but the boardwalk literally just disappeared leaving nothing but thick rainforest to walk through.

 I may have felt differently had there been a path, but it was pretty questionable.
 The only thing to mark the ‘trail’ was fluorescent ribbons tied to trees every 20m.
 I stood there, questioning my sanity, as the boys walked forward following the ribbons.
 I could turn back and go sit in the car, praying they didn’t get lost, or join them and pray we all didn’t get lost.
 After an internal struggle, I pushed on after the boys.